How to Get Rid of Mold in a Shower (DIY Guide)

 • Let everything dry completely

 Do not rush the drying phase.
-If the framing stays damp, mold can return even through new walls.
+If the framing stays damp, mold can return even through brand-new walls.

 Studs exposed around interior window during shower mold cleanup.